Protagonist Without a Past

 - Turned on its head in Planescape: Torment: the hero encounters people who remember him all the time... he just doesn't remember them in return.
 Most of the time, he just plays along.
 This does allow a few of those people to play him for a fool, though.
 The best example is Pharod, who will only help you if you go into the catacombs and find the Bronze Sphere.
 After you bring it back, he reveals that you originally tasked him with finding it and now since you don't remember he was able to make you go find it yourself.

-- In The Elder Scrolls III: Morrowind and Oblivion, the character may as well not have existed before the start of the game.
-No home city, friends, family, etc. In both, you start out in jail for a crime you don't even remember and which the authorities say is "not important".
-In the former game, the player character is explicitly stated to be an outsider to the island the game takes place on, justifying the trope.
-In the latter, however, even the prisoner in the cell vis-a-vis yours who taunts you at the very beginning will make statements indicating that you haven't even been conscious in his presence before.
-It's also hinted that you never committed a crime at all - when asked about it, the emperor says that "perhaps the gods arranged us to meet."(Or, to translate Emperor-speak: "Someone in middle-management fucked up and you got shafted.
+- In Oblivion, the Champion of Cyrodiil may as well not have existed before the start of the game.
+No home city, friends, family, etc. You start out in jail for a crime you don't even remember and which the authorities say is "not important".
+Even the prisoner in the cell opposite yours who taunts you at the very beginning will make statements indicating that you haven't even been conscious in his presence before.
+It's also suggested that you never committed a crime at all - when asked about it, the emperor says that "perhaps the gods arranged us to meet."(Or, to translate Emperor-speak: "Someone in middle-management fucked up and you got shafted.
 Sorry.")

 - The obscure DOS survival horror/fighting game BioForge had a very clever play on this; the game begins with a mad scientist chopping the player up and turning him into a hideous cyborg.
 As a result, the player begins the game with amnesia.
 The player's actions throughout the game (whether they spare or kill enemy guards, or use violence or puzzle-solving to progress) determines which of about 20 possible characters kidnapped and experimented on by the bad guys the player will ultimately turn out to have been.
 The 20 characters (ranging from heroic marines to psychotic killers) are ID files stored on the enemy computer system, you can read them all early in the game, but only get the passcode that tells you which one is really "you" at the very end.